-10.1: Economic Census:
+11.1 Economic Census:

 Economic Census (EC) is the complete count of all establishments/units located within the geographical boundaries of the country/ State.
-The units covered are those involved in any economic activities of either agricultural (excluding crop production and plantation) or non-agricultural sectors of the economy engaged in production or distribution of goods and services but not for the sole purposes of own-consumption.
-Economic Census is 100% centrally sponsored scheme of the Ministry of Statistics and Program Implementation (MoSPI), Government of India which is expected to provide location-wise information on number of units along with other characteristics.
-The census also provides information on clustering of various economics activities/occupations at different locations and on lack of adequate involvement in minor occupations in some locations.
+Economic Census is 100% centrally sponsored scheme of the Ministry of Statistics and Programme Implementation (MoSPI), Government of India which is expected to provide location-wise information on number of units along with other characteristics.

-10.1.1: Need for Economic Census:
+11.1.1 Need for Economic Census:

 Economic Census gives a detailed account of the state of the economy, prospects and the policy challenges.
 It carries sectoral overviews and comments on reform measures that are required.
-The survey's outlook serves as a marker about future policy moves.
+The survey's outlook serves as a marker about future policy initiatives.
 Other necessities for Economic Census are as follows:

-- > To identity the population of economic units - > To update the business register - > To provide economic sampling frame/master sampling frame (MSF) - > To create and develop a map of economic activities distributions - > To find out detail information on the structure of all the economy sectors - > To measure the diversity of non-farm economic activities in all its major dimensions. - To provide updates on units actually operative to the concerned registering/licensing authorities most of whom have no mechanism to maintain live registers.
+- > To identify the population of economic units - > To update the business register - To provide economic sampling frame/master sampling frame (MSF) - > To create and develop a map of economic activities distributions - > To find out detail information on the structure of all the sectors of the economy - > To measure the diversity of non-farm economic activities in all its major dimensions - > To provide updates on units actually operative to the concerned registering/licensing authorities most of whom have no mechanism to maintain live registers

-10.1.2: Importance of Economic Census:
+11.1.2 Importance of Economic Census: